JonasGreim/leaflet-map-project/README.md

 - React
 - Leaflet

+### Documentation and Data analysis
+You can read more about the project in the final report [here](./Final_Report.pdf]).
+There you can read about the project development, the application and literature research.

 ## Credits
 - Jiacheng Lang & Jonas Greim
 - The university course "Computational Spatial Humanities," taught by Dr. Thomas Efer at the University of Leipzig